- Product Lines

 Have you noticed pond or lake odors that smell like rotten eggs?
-When there is plenty of oxygen in your pond, the aerobic bacteria will happily breakdown organic matter without releasing hydrogen sulfide.
-If there is very little oxygen in your pond, anaerobic bacteria will step in and breakdown the organic material.
+When there is plenty of oxygen in your pond either naturally or from a properly sized aeration system, anaerobic bacteria will step in and breakdown the organic material.
 But, as they do it, they will give off hydrogen sulfide, the cause of the smell.

 Temperature, water depth and water circulation all affect the oxygen levels in a pond.
 In general, wind blowing over the surface of the pond will circulate and mix the water in shallow ponds.
 This circulates oxygen throughout the whole pond.
 Also, oxygen producing organisms (e.g. plants or algae) in the water can supply the pond with significant amounts of oxygen.
 Oxygen throughout the whole pond means aerobic bacteria can effectively breakdown organic matter so there are no pond or lake odors.